Becoming an HVAC Mechanic: Education & Certification

 Step 1: Complete high school or earn a GED (four years)

-There are no specific educational requirements, legally speaking, to become an HVAC mechanic.
+Legally, there are no specific educational requirements to become an HVAC mechanic.
 However, as mentioned earlier, most HVAC mechanics have some postsecondary training, and the vast majority have a high school diploma or GED.
 Students preparing for the HVAC mechanic career should excel in math courses and may choose to enroll in vocational HVAC training where available.

 Step 2, Option A: Enroll in degree or certificate program (six months to two years)